hjd1964/OnStepX/docs/GOTO_NOTES.md

 `ALTALT` is one of the modes that can seem obscure from the outside.

-## The important high-level point is

-- it still participates in the same planner
-- but some of the normal equatorial assumptions do not apply directly
+One useful way to picture it is by re-aiming the primary axis of a familiar equatorial mount.

+- on a GEM, that axis points parallel to Earth's rotation axis
+- on an `ALTAZM`, that same idea would point the primary axis at the zenith
+- on an `ALTALT`, the primary axis points north on the horizon at `ALT = 0`

+That is why `ALTALT` is not just "equatorial with funny numbers."
+It is a different mount geometry with its own natural strengths and weak spots.

 ## In practice this means

 - target conversion differs
 - `PSS_AUTO` falls back to `PSS_BEST`
 - tracking and motion behavior are not identical to GEM or ordinary alt/az
+- the mount can move naturally through the zenith and celestial-pole regions
+- it is therefore one of the most natural mount geometries for satellite tracking
+- the field will still rotate even if the mount is otherwise tracking the general sky motion correctly
+- the geometry is weakest for targets near due north or due south on the horizon

-## So it is better to think of `ALTALT` as

-- another consumer of the same decision framework
+So it is better to think of `ALTALT` as another consumer of the same decision framework, but with a different singularity pattern and a different relationship between its primary axis and Earth's rotation.

-## not as just "equatorial with funny numbers."

 ## Special Geometry: Sector Gear And Tangent Arm